CTEC3905-2022/lab-materials/lab-02.md

 Now we need to trigger the function to run when a `click` event fires.
 So we need to access an element in the page.
 The easiest way to do this is to add an element with an `id="value"` attribute into the page.
-Constants will automatically be declared in the javascript context for all elements with **single word** (i.e. no spaces) `id` attributes.
+Constants will automatically be declared in the JavaScript context for all elements with **single word** (i.e. no spaces) `id` attributes.

 Add an element with an `id` attribute to your document.
-For example, add a second paragraph to your `main` element with a `button` element inside it.
+For example, add a second paragraph to your `section` element with a `button` element inside it.

 ```html
 <p>